Meaningful companies are built upon a strong timeless vision. Let’s look at some examples…

 These statements may sound abstract and grandiose, but as you begin to think about it, you realise why a plan like “To be the Best iPhone Photo App for Sharing Pictures with Facebook Friends” or “Let’s Build Stuff and See What Happens, Right?” just won’t cut it.

 The vision for a company must be robust for years at a time.
 Technologies, social networks, trends, all come and go, and a company must stay relevant regardless.
 Notice how Google doesn’t mention search, Amazon doesn’t mention books, and Twitter says nothing about apps or tweets.
 This is long term thinking.
 You can’t base your company around current technologies, trends, or other companies.
 It’s about what you are doing for your customers.
 If you set out to build “The Number One MP3 Player for Bebo Pages”, well, sorry about it.

 A vision lets you set goals that define your path and progress.
 For each goal, whether it’s “10% market share” or “100K Users”, you can plan a strategy for achieving it.
 A strategy lets you choose tactics, that is, different ways you can go about achieving it.
 Each tactic lets you pick your activities, the actual work to make it happen.

 Ok, that’s a lot.
 Let’s take a specific example…

 In practice there’s more than one goal, and as a result there’s multiple day to day activities.
 Here’s how that looks…

 Setting a vision lets everyone know what direction they’re going, even in small teams.
 It helps you understand what activities are beneficial and which ones are valueless distractions.
 It tells you when to say no, and when to say Hell Yeah.
 As Michael Porter wrote in What is Strategy, “Overall advantage or disadvantage results from all a company’s activities, not only a few.”
-A vision lets you define those activities.
+A strong vision lets you define those activities.